How Often Should You Get Your Teeth Cleaned?

 • You have a weakened immune system: Patients with compromised immune systems have a harder time fighting off infections – including gum infections and cavities caused by oral bacteria.
 More frequent cleanings give you an extra line of defense.

-• You have difficulty brushing/flossing: Cleanings every 3-4 months may be advisable if you have physical limitations that make thorough brushing and flossing challenging, such as arthritis, disabilities, etc. More help from your hygienist can be beneficial.
+• You have difficulty brushing/flossing: Cleanings every three to four months may be advisable if you have physical limitations that make thorough brushing and flossing challenging, such as arthritis, disabilities, etc. More help from your hygienist can be beneficial.

 • You smoke or use tobacco products: Smoking and other forms of tobacco use dramatically increase your risks for oral health issues like gum disease, tooth staining, and oral cancer.
-We’ll likely want to see you for cleanings every 3-4 months to help counteract these elevated risks.
+Dentists would likely want to see you for cleanings every three to four months to help counteract these elevated risks.

 • You are pregnant: Cleanings every trimester are ideal for pregnant patients, as hormonal fluctuations can increase gum sensitivity, disease risk, and fetal development and health.